wowgeekyboy/Web-Development-Interview/README.md

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/new-question`)
 3. Make your changes
-4. Commit your changes (`git commit -am 'Add a new question about...'`)
+4. Commit your changes (`git commit -m 'Add a new question about...'`)
 5. Push to the branch (`git push origin feature/new-question`)
 6. Create a new Pull Request